These Lakes Are Great

 Use a large map that shows the Great Lakes or local water system.
 Ask the learners why these lakes are so important and make a list of the responses.
 Ask the learners if they know the definitions or can give examples of pollution and conservation.
 Ask them to relate these terms to what they already know about our lakes, rivers and streams.

-Read and discuss Attachment Two: Fishing for Facts, as a class.
+Read and discuss Handout Two: Fishing for Facts, as a class.

 Show students the cover of the picture book The River Ran Wild.
 Tell them that the true story you are about to read aloud describes how a once great, clean river became polluted, and how Marion Stoddard and others practicing philanthropy helped save the river.
 Read aloud the book, The River Ran Wild, and discuss the following questions: